Facts About Endangered Orangutans and Some Ways to Help Them

 Population estimates for orangutans vary, but all researchers agree that the number of animals is decreasing and that the situation is especially serious in Sumatra.

-According to the IUCN (International Union for Conservation of Nature), in 2017 researchers estimated that 13,848 Sumatran orangutans still existed.
+In a recent report from the IUCN (International Union for Conservation of Nature), researchers estimated that 13,848 Sumatran orangutans still exist.
 This number is actually higher than a previous estimate, but the IUCN says that this is due to better survey techniques and not to an actual increase in the population.
 The organization says that the population is decreasing.
+Interestingly, at the time when this article was last updated, the 13,848 number had been removed from the relevant IUCN web page and the space for the current estimate of the animal's population was blank.
+As of October 2017, the Sumatran species has been classified as critically endangered.

 Some people might wonder why an estimated population over 50,000 (if this is the correct number) puts the Bornean orangutan in the critically endangered category.
 As the quote below shows, it's not just the number of animals in existence that is of concern to biologists.
 They are also concerned about the rate of the population decline.